openworm/owmeta-core/docs/making_dataObjects.rst

 Making data objects
 ====================
-To make a new object type like you just need to make a subclass of `~owmeta_core.dataobject.DataObject` with the appropriate properties.
+To make a new object type, you just need to make a subclass of `~owmeta_core.dataobject.DataObject` with the appropriate properties.

 Say, for example, that I want to record some information about drug reactions